4GeeksAcademy/exercise-terminal-challenge_/thecmdchallenge/kamehameha/dragon-ball-jokes.md

 What do Saiyans wear to the beach?
 Trunks.

-What did Vegeta say when he got his tuition bill?
-"It's over 9000"

-Where does Vegeta get the energy to fly?
-Red Bullma, it gives you wings.

-What is Goku's favorite instrument of destruction?
-A Piccolo (flute).

-How do you get in touch with an android?
-By using a CELL Phone.

-Did you know Frieza wasn't very popular in school?
+Did you know Frieza wasn't very popular chool?
 His brother was COOLER.

 Me: How do you make Dragon Ball Z less gay?
 Shenron: "Your wish is far beyond my power."